Item 8: Familiarize yourself with reference and pointer types

 • Accept that borrowing is an operation that might fail, and cope with Result values from try_borrow[_mut]

-If the underlying type T implements the Copy trait (indicating that a fast bit-for-bit copy produces a valid item, see Item 5), then the Cell<T> type allows interior mutation with less overhead – the get(&self) method copies out the current value, and the set(&self, val) method copies in a new value.
+If the underlying type T implements the Copy trait (indicating that a fast bit-for-bit copy produces a valid item; see Item 10), then the Cell<T> type allows interior mutation with less overhead—the get(&self) method copies out the current value, and the set(&self, val) method copies in a new value.
 The Cell type is used internally by both the Rc and RefCell implementations, for shared tracking of counters that can be mutated without a &mut self.

-The smart pointer types described so far are only suitable for single threaded use; their implementations assume that there is no concurrent access to their internals.
-If this is not the case, then different smart pointers are needed, which include the additional synchronization overhead.
+The smart pointer types described so far are suitable only for single-threaded use; their implementations assume that there is no concurrent access to their internals.
+If this is not the case, then smart pointers that include additional synchronization overhead are needed.

 The thread-safe equivalent of Rc<T> is Arc<T>, which uses atomic counters to ensure that the reference counts remain accurate.
 Like Rc, Arc implements all of the various pointer-related traits.